Engineering

 When A100 Is the Right Choice

-A100 makes sense when you need reliable AI compute at a reasonable cost.
+A100 makes sense when you want reliable AI compute at a reasonable cost.
 It fits teams that value stability, ecosystem maturity, and predictable performance.
-Power consumption is lower than H100-class GPUs (400W vs. 700W), making total cost of ownership more predictable.
+Power draw is lower than H100-class GPUs (400W vs 700W), which keeps total cost of ownership closer to flat.
+See our GPU cost optimization playbook for practical tactics.

-If your workloads are hitting memory bandwidth limits or require extremely large models beyond 70B parameters, H100 or H200 may be a better fit.
-If not, A100 remains one of the smartest choices in the GPU market.
+If your workloads are hitting memory bandwidth limits or need models beyond 70B in FP16, H100 or H200 may be a better fit.
+Otherwise, A100 remains one of the smartest choices in the GPU market.
+Compare options in our renting GPUs guide and the best NVIDIA GPUs for LLMs framework.

 Build what's next.